 As McKinsey suggests: when employees feel that their purpose is aligned with the organization’s purpose, the benefits expand to include stronger employee engagement, heightened loyalty, and a greater willingness to recommend the company to others.

 11. Create Forums for Recognition

 When employees get recognition is it because they did good work?
 Do your employees believe they receive regular recognition or praise for doing good work?
-These sorts of question get to the kind of feedback that drive inspiration.
+These sorts of questions get to the kind of feedback that drives inspiration.

 In an ideal situation, your employees’ responses to these questions are an overwhelming “yes”.
 Because as Gallup so rightly explains: “Workplace recognition motivates, provides a sense of accomplishment and makes employees feel valued for their work.”
 And being recognized as a valued contributor, as we know, is an inspirational way to boost levels of employee engagement.

-12. When You Act on Feedback, Shout it to the Rooftops
+12. When You Act on Feedback, Make it Known

 Talk is cheap.
 Action is the currency of inspirational employers.

 Do your people believe action will take place as a result of the feedback they give in employee surveys?
 Have they seen action as a result of past surveys?